awsdocs/amazon-athena-user-guide/doc_source/writing-federated-queries.md

 1. CloudWatch Logs to house the order processor's log events

-1. A write\-once\-read\-many data warehouse on Amazon RDS
+1. A write\-once\-read\-many data warehouse on Amazon Redshift

 1. DynamoDB to store shipment tracking data